 - Conversion of 50 signals per year is a major stated priority, fast-tracking the state to have 100% signals under central computer control

-- Re-evaluation and retiming of the state’s traffic signals is a continuous program, with approximately 20 corridors retimed every year out of 100 corridors
+- Re-evaluation and retiming of the state’s traffic signals is a continuous program, with approximately 20 corridors retimed every year

 - System detectors are being installed statewide to enable traffic responsive operation and real-time data

 - Over a dozen corridors are properly equipped to run in traffic responsive mode, wherein the traffic control software combines traffic monitoring with advanced algorithms to adjust timings in accordance with changes in traffic demand.
 As more signals get online with more reliable telecommunications, the state can look forward to more corridors with traffic responsive operations.

 Many types of devices are used to collect automated data.
 The main purpose of the monitoring system is incident detection.
 The system of devices is a mix of fixed and portable sites, including:

 - Vehicle-mounted live video (Dash Cams)

 Portable units enable temporary operations to be set up at work zones, for emergencies and at planned events.
 Additionally, construction and operations personnel manually track construction and incident information.
 Some of that information is shared with the public, such as what it is, where it is, the impacts and detours.

 Transportation Weather and Flood Monitoring and Warning System

 Through the Integrated Transportation Management System (ITMS) system, DelDOT has a functional system of: